Royal Prerogative of Mercy Ministerial Guidelines

 Purpose

-The present document constitutes ministerial guidelines to the Parole Board of Canada.
-The purpose is to assist the PBC in assessing the merits of clemency applications, and determining whether to recommend to the Minister of Public Safety and Emergency Preparedness that an act of clemency be granted.
+The present document constitutes ministerial guidelines to the Parole Board of Canada (PBC or the Board).
+The purpose is to assist PBC Board members in assessing the merits of clemency applications and determining whether to recommend to the Minister of Public Safety, or any other minister of the Crown as appropriate, that an act of clemency be granted.

 General

 The Royal Prerogative of Mercy originates in the ancient power vested in the British monarch who had the absolute right to exercise mercy on any subject.
-In Canada, similar powers of executive clemency have been given to the Governor General who, as the Queen’s representative, may exercise the Royal Prerogative of Mercy.
-It is largely an unfettered discretionary power to apply exceptional remedies, under exceptional circumstances, to deserving cases.
+In Canada, the Governor General, as the King’s representative, may exercise the Royal Prerogative of Mercy.
+It is an unfettered discretionary power to grant mercy, based on the understanding that the Canadian justice system is not infallible and that, in some cases, it is necessary to intervene for justice, humanitarian or compassionate reasons to reduce severe negative effects of criminal sanctions.
+Similar powers of clemency have been given to the Governor in Council in the Criminal Code.

 Authority and Power